 - the Hooded Seal (Cystophora cristata), low proportion of the population inside MPA.

-These two species have a strong association with sea ice as an important habitat.
-As to the following species: Ringed Seal (Pusa hispida), Narwal (Monodon Monoceros), Ivory Gull (Pagophila eburnea) and Polar Cod (Boreogadus saida).
-To a lesser extent also Walrus (Odobenus rosmarus) and Beluga (Delphinapterus leucas) have a requirement for sea ice as a habitat.
+Both the Polar Bear and the Hooded Seal have a strong association with sea ice as an important habitat.
+Sea ice is also important habitat for the Ringed Seal (Pusa hispida), the Narwhal (Monodon Monoceros), the Ivory Gull (Pagophila eburnea), Polar Cod (Boreogadus saida) and, to a lesser extent the Walrus (Odobenus rosmarus) and Beluga whale (Delphinapterus leucas).

-The project team did not find any targets that are set (internationally or nationally) and aimed for for the protection of species and/or habitats in the Arctic Ocean.
-As a result this column within the matrix has been left empty.
+The project team did not find any targets set (internationally or nationally) and focussed on the protection of species and/or habitats in the Arctic Ocean.
+As a result this column within the matrix was left empty.

-All of the results have been combined into table 1, with the species/habitat in rows, and, the bioregions and other characteristics to be evaluated in columns.
+All of the results were combined into table 1, with the species/habitat in rows, and, the bioregions and other characteristics to be evaluated in columns.

 Table 1: MPA Coherence Analysis.

 Species/habitat with blue background indicated sea ice and/or a strong association with this habitat.
 In the columns for the bioregions a light blue background (for mammals, fish and invertebrates) indicates year-round presence within that bioregion.
-Beluga has a blue outline, to indicate that it has a year-round presence in the Arctic (#1).
+Beluga has a blue outline to indicate a year-round presence in the Arctic (#1).
 For bird species a slightly darker blue background indicated presence within the bioregion outside the breeding season.
-For a few bird species bioregion have a blue outline, this indicates presence inside the bioregion outside the breeding region.
-However with a decreased reliance on these bioregions as the species also make use of large areas outside the Arctic during non-breeding season.
+For a few bird species bioregions have a blue outline, to indicate presence inside the bioregion outside the breeding region, but with decreased reliance on these bioregions during non-breeding season as the species also make use of large areas outside the Arctic.
 For Brent Goose, the Hudson Bay has a pale yellow background indicating it is used during migration to/from the breeding grounds in the Arctic and wintering areas further south.

 Numbers in the bioregion columns indicate (estimated) population sizes for that region.